sal55/langs/MLang.md/readme.md

    <my code>
 end
 ```
-Special code is inserted by the compiler to that it does this:
+Special code is inserted by the compiler so that it does this:
 ```
 proc main =
    msys.start()              # unless -nosys option used